-As far as the rules for amending the Articles of Association are concerned, extraordinary Shareholders' Meetings resolve on amendments in accordance with the majorities established by law.
+As far as the rules for amending the Articles of Association are concerned, extraordinary shareholders' meetings resolve on amendments in accordance with the majorities established by law.

-As permitted by law, however, the Company's Articles of Association vest the Board of Directors with the authority to resolve upon:
+As permitted by law, however, the Company's Articles of Association vest the board of directors with the authority to resolve upon:

-- mergers through the incorporation of wholly- or at least 90%-owned companies, as well as demergers of the same; - creation and closing of secondary offices; - reduction of the share capital in case of withdrawal by one or more shareholders; - updates to the Articles of Association expressly required by law; - transfer of the registered office to another location in Italy.

-5.7 Authorizations to increase the share capital and buy back shares (pursuant to Article 123-bis, section 1, letter m), TUF)
+- mergers through the incorporation of wholly- or at least 90%-owned companies, as well as demergers of the same; - creation and closing of secondary offices; - reduction of the share capital in case of withdrawal by one or more shareholders; - updates to the Articles of Association expressly required by law; - transfer of the registered office to another location in Italy. - 5.7.
+Authorizations to increase the share capital and buy back shares (pursuant to Article 123-bis, section 1, letter m), TUF)

-As at the date of this Report, the Board of Directors does not have a mandate to increase the share capital, nor to issue participating financial instruments.
+As at the date of this Report, the board of directors does not have a mandate to increase the share capital, nor to issue participating financial instruments.

-It is to be pointed out that the Ordinary Shareholders' Meeting of May 29, 2018 authorized the Board of Directors to purchase and subsequently sell its own shares for a maximum of 65.3 million Company shares, representing roughly 5% of the share capital, with a maximum expenditure of up to $\in$ 500 million.
+It is to be pointed out that the Ordinary shareholders' meetings of May 29, 2018 authorized the board of directors to purchase and subsequently sell its own shares for a maximum of 65.3 million Company shares, representing roughly 5% of the share capital, with a maximum expenditure of up to € 500 million.
 The purchase of own shares was authorized over a period of eighteen months starting from the date of Meeting's resolution but no time limit was instead set for the sale of the own shares purchased.
-Moreover, at the proposal of the Board of Directors, the same Meeting outlined the purpose, terms and conditions of the purchase and sale of its own shares, specifically defining the way of calculating the purchase price and the operating procedures to be used for the purchase transactions.
-In this regard, the Board of Directors only partially exercised the powers derived from the aforesaid authorization, having purchased - in the period between February 4 and 15, 2019 - 5,257,965 own shares amounting to 0.40% of the share capital.
+Moreover, at the proposal of the board of directors, the same Meeting outlined the purpose, terms and conditions of the purchase and sale of its own shares, specifically defining the way of calculating the purchase price and the operating procedures to be used for the purchase transactions.
+In this regard, the board of directors only partially exercised the powers derived from the aforesaid authorization, having purchased - in the period between February 4 and 15, 2019 - 5,257,965 own shares amounting to 0.40% of the share capital.
 In June 2021, an aggregate total of 25,044 own shares of the Company were assigned free of charge to certain members of the Company's management, as part of the execution of a share-based incentive plan (for further details, please refer to the remuneration report made available to the public at the Company's registered office and on the Company's website www.posteitaliane.it within the terms set forth by applicable regulations).